Muthaias/tiny-tinacms-test/README.md

 * Using a later version of `styled-components` will currently break all the styles.
 This is either a problem with `TinaCMS` or `styled-components`
 * The dist is really unclean at the moment but that's life
 * Current version of TinaCMS will generate a react warning regarding custom property names
+* Obviously this project has already become too big and is breaking almost all the initial goals.
+Check `commit history` for simpler times